cfpb/source-code-policy/team-faq.md

 **But I haven't written any documentation yet!**

-At 18F, open is more important than documented.

-Documentation is of course highly encouraged, both early on and throughout a project.
+Documentation is a critical component of any open source project, but it's also something that everyone occasionally neglects.
+It tends to be easier to document early on and throughout a project, but if that isn't possible, that shouldn't be a reason to not release it.
+You should, at minimum, include a README file with a one sentence description of what the project does, and note that documentation is forthcoming.

 **What specific work are you making me do?**